tylerlong/swagger-modeller-docker/README.md

 ## How to start the website

+Start Kitematic

 Create a container using the image created above.

-Create a port mapping so you can access container's 3000 port number from your host browser.

-Let's say you've mapped host:9000 to container:3000
+Check the container's ports settings, let's say 192.168.99.100:32768 is mapped to container:3000

 In the container, run: